tjboise/RheologyNet/README.md

 # RheologyNet

-This repo is the code work for the paper: RheologyNet
+This repo is the code work for the paper:

+**RheologyNet: A Physics-Informed Neural Network Solution to Evaluate the Thixotropic Properties of Cementitious Materials**

 Please install these Libraries before running the code: Tensorflow, numpy, pandas, deepxde, matplotlib, scipy, PIL